Fri, 16 Oct 2020

 The aim is to ensure that children not only succeed academically, but also grow spiritually and morally, developing into fully rounded individuals.

-Everyone follows the diamond rules at St Joseph’s and works hard on copying the example of Jesus, using good manners, caring for friends and resources and following instructions carefully.
+We follow the diamond rules at St Joseph’s and work hard on copying the example of Jesus, using good manners, caring for our friends and resources and following instructions carefully.

 The children love to receive stickers for following these rules.

-Practitioners develop warm relationships with parents and carers, communicating daily with them face-to-face as well as via an online learning journal.
+Despite current restrictions, practitioners continue to develop warm relationships with parents and carers, communicating with them daily via an online learning journal and email.

 One parent commented: “My son got attached to all the staff, which remarks a caring and child-friendly attitude.
 I can’t thank staff enough.”